raspberrypi/documentation/faqs/README.md

 ### Does it overclock?

-The Raspberry Pi models A, A+, B, and B+ operate at 700 MHz by default.
+The Raspberry Pi 1 Model A, A+, B, and B+ operate at 700MHz by default.
 Most devices will run happily at 800MHz.
 The Pi 2 Model B operates at 900MHz by default and should run quite happily at 1000MHz.
-The Pi 3 Model B runs at 1.2GHz but there are no standard overclocking settings for this model.
-The Raspberry Pi 4 runs at 1500MHz, there are no overclocking options.
+The Pi 3 Model B runs at 1.2GHz, but this model has no standard overclocking settings.
+The Raspberry Pi 4 runs at 1.5GHz, and has no overclocking options.

 ### What is its operating temperature?
 Does it need a heatsink?